 I don’t think the goal is to live with constant equanimity.
 We are human.
 We relapse, and we sometimes fall back into old habits.
 We will at times find ourselves arguing with the reality of the world around us, the seeming insanity.
 But if we set an intention, if we commit to catching ourselves before we go down the futile rabbit-hole of raging against the reality we are facing, research outcomes are showing that we will perhaps have more energy to make meaningful contributions to the world we want, not the one we don’t.

 We don’t need to retire from the world.
-I’m not going to stop reading the news, or divorce myself from people who have a different focus for their attention.
+I’m not going to stop reading the news, or divorce myself from people who have a different opinion.
 But I am going to be more selective about where I put my attention and how I spend the precious time that each day offers.

 Here’s what works for me.
 I take classes, read books, listen to Ted Talks and podcasts that inspire me, challenge me, and give me ideas about what I can offer, given my strengths and limitations.
 Some of these ideas might be helpful to you, or you may have other ways of educating and inspiring yourself.
 I’d love to hear about them.

-We will never totally understand the true intentions of the people we choose to represent us in our government, but we can continue to explore the resources that will help us make more informed decisions.
+We will never totally understand the true intentions of the people around us, but we can continue to explore the resources that will help us make more informed decisions.
 When we vote, we can do so from a place of intelligent awareness rather than simply from our guts, although the latter is tempting.

-I hope you will pause for a moment to sit with what inspires, moves, and touches you; what you are moved to contribute to the world and want to foster and nurture.
-All our contributions will look different, unique to each of us given our incredible breadth and depth of strengths, interests, leanings, and callings.
-I know deep in my bones that every single one of us has something of immense value to offer.
+Where do you want to put your attention?
+What inspires, moves, and touches you;?
+What will you offer to the world?.
+All our contributions will look different, but I know deep in my bones that every single one of us has something of immense value to offer.

 Many of our most meaningful contributions will be done behind the scenes, with very little hoopla or glory.
 But we will know.
 I think Margaret Mead had it right.
 We may be a small group of citizens in our little corner of the world, but we can be mighty.
 Together.